-Danielle Stislicki Update: Police Say ‘Progress’ Made In Case of Missing Woman
+Danielle Stislicki Update: Police Say ‘Progress’ Made In Case Of Missing Woman

 Danielle, 28, went missing sometime in the late afternoon of December 2, after leaving her job at MetLife at around 5 p.m.
 She had plans later in the evening to meet a lifelong female friend for dinner after first stopping at her apartment on the way home from work.

 Local law enforcement later announced that inside Danielle’s locked Jeep was her purse, her identification, and her credit cards.
-Danielle’s keys and cell phone were nowhere to be found, thus, authorities announced her key ring contains a unique key charm consisting of a yellow figure with a green body and yellow legs.
+Danielle’s keys and cell phone were nowhere to be found.
+Thus, authorities announced her key ring contains a unique key charm consisting of a yellow figure with a green body and yellow legs.
 Danielle’s cell phone is a Samsung Galaxy Core Prime in a rose gold case.

 Police want to speak to anyone who may have spotted Danielle or her Jeep between 5 p.m. on Friday, December 2, and 6 p.m. on Saturday, December 3, when her vehicle was found.
 Danielle’s vehicle is a black 2015 Jeep Renegade with Michigan License Plate DGH 8957.